Call us: +44 (0)1227 789 649 - Monday to Friday 9am to 5pm

 Multi Cultural Awareness

 Multi Cultural Awareness Level 3 100 Hours Certificate Course

 Learn About Multi Cultural Awareness

-Multi Cultural Awareness course online.
-Help Break down cultural barriers.
-Extend your "people skills", as a counsellor, manager, business owner, etc Work in a "helping profession" - welfare, immigration, international relations, etc
+Extend your “people skills”, as a counsellor, manager, business owner, etc Work in a “helping profession” – welfare, immigration, international relations, etc

 Cultural diversity refers to the differences between human communities based on differences in their ideologies, values, beliefs, norms, customs, meanings and ways of life – in other words, differences based on cultural differences.
 These differences are expressed and exemplified in social practices, attitudes and values, family interactions and expectations, values concerning education, ways of defining and treating health (physical and mental), business and management behaviours and practices, political practices and our interpersonal relations.
 This accredited level 3 course will develop your sensitivity to culture, diversity and multicultural societies, and improve your capacity to interact with people on multicultural issues.

 Successful completion of this course/module will develop your understanding of appropriate practices and procedures within Multicultural Awareness.